12 Great Indoor PE Games For Kids

 This indoor PE game will get kids sprinting, yet it’s ultimately a game of endurance.

 Have the students line up along one side of the gym with their backs to the wall, facing the opposite wall.
-Call out “ready, set, go!“ and then have the students take off sprinting to the other side of the gym.
+Call out, “Ready, set, go!“ and then have the students sprint to the other side of the gym.
 The last student to reach the line is eliminated.

 Continue instructing the kids to run back and forth between the two lines, eliminating the final finisher each round until only one runner remains.

-By keeping the rounds going one after the next with very little rest, this PE game is a fantastic way to build stamina while also requiring speed, acceleration, and power
+By keeping the rounds going one after the next with very little rest, this physed game is a fantastic way to build stamina while also requiring speed, acceleration, and power.

-How do you challenge kids with indoor PE games?
+How do you challenge kids with indoor physical education lessons and games?

-For instructions on how to perform some of the bodyweight exercises mentioned, take a look at our guide: 6 Essential Bodyweight Exercises For Runners.
+For instructions on how to perform some of the bodyweight exercises mentioned, see our guide, 6 Essential Bodyweight Exercises For Runners.